codepossible/AzFunctions-AASOperations/docs/AppDesign.md

  *Error Processing* and *Complete* are the two end states.

 ### Application Settings

-The database and connectivity information is stored external to the Azure functions application.
+The database and connectivity information are stored external to the Azure functions application.
 Currently each deployment of Azure Function can support only one database server per deployment instance.
 This configuration is stored in Azure Functions Application Settings as Connection String with the key -  **_"SsasTabularConnection"_** .

 To support the Asynchornous processing, there are additional six settings: